gaehlerm/SoftwareEngineering/README.md

 Next, we define the test case.
 Every test case gets a name.
 This name will show up in the test report if this test fails.
 It is good practice to give the test case a name which explains fairly well what it tests.
 These names may be up to one line long if needed.
 You don’t use these names anywhere else so it doesn’t hurt having very long test names.

 Inside the test we start with the setup part.
-In order to test the distance_to function we need two vector objects `v1` and `v2`.
+In order to test the `distance_to` function we need two vector objects `v1` and `v2`.
 In the next line we calculate the distance between `v1` and `v2`.

 Now comes the execution of the test.
 We check if the result of the test is correct.
+// wirte something more?

 ## General thoughts about tests

 One of the main missunderstandings about tests is that tests are supposed to prove that there are no errors around.
 This corresponds to Dijkstras fundamental attempt to mathematically prove that a certain algorithm is correct.
 Which failed misserably.
 Programming is just too complex for such fundamental approaches.
 They won't work as the complexity in any decent sized program is too high.
 It is simply impossible to prove that a program is correct.
 And therefore it is also impossible to write tests that prove that a program is correct.
-Tests can only prove the existance of bugs, not their inexistance.
+Tests can only prove the existance of bugs, not their absence.

 A lot of people think that the only reason for writing tests is finding bugs.
 They couldn't be further from the truth.
 Of course this is one of the reasons why we write tests, but the other reason is probably even more important: Tests enable us to fixate the behavior of the code.